 - Starting at the ankle, placing as much body weight through the roller as you can tolerate, slowly work your way rolling the calf up towards the knee – 2 mins each side.

 Plantar Fasciitis is nasty and debilitating but you can recover from this condition with the correct approach and the right exercises.
-To book a physiotherapy assessment in Manchester, Warrington or Liverpool contact us today.
+To book a physiotherapy assessment in Manchester, Warrington or Liverpool use the booking link below.